-- Pre-trigger and Post-trigger buffers will be lost if the connection to the event server fails - The maximum length of the pre-/post-buffer depends on the video image size and selected frame rate - If the pre- or post-buffer is too large for the camera's internal memory, the frame rate is reduced and individual images may be missing.
-If this occurs, an entry is created in the unit's log file
+- Pre-trigger and Post-trigger buffers will be lost if the connection to the event server fails. - The maximum length of the pre-/post-buffer depends on the video image size and selected frame rate. - If the pre- or post-buffer is too large for the camera's internal memory, the frame rate is reduced and no image will be uploaded.
+If this occurs, an entry is created in the unit's log file.